Why the therapeutic relationship matters

 What is the therapeutic relationship?

 A strong bond is crucial to the success of counselling and psychotherapy.
-It can be especially valuable to clients who may have struggled forming relationships in their past, and those who experienced traumatic events in their early years, leading them to find it difficult to form relationships in adulthood.
+It can be especially valuable to clients who may have struggled to form relationships in their past, and those who experienced traumatic events in their early years, leading them to find it difficult to form relationships in adulthood.
 Therapy allows clients the chance to explore their relational attachments, bonds and experiences through their relationship with their therapist, which is why this relationship is so important.

 What makes the therapeutic relationship so different?